From The Issue: July/August 2021

 Cover Story | Chain Market Report

-Our annual survey dives into the chain technology priorities.
+Our annual survey dives into the chain pharmacy technology priorities.

-Chain pharmacy has plenty on its plate right now.
+Chain pharmacies have plenty on their plate right now.
 In our annual survey, we found leadership is looking to build on the value pharmacy has demonstrated through a successful pandemic response.